qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

          reboot edl

-3. Verify if the device has entered the Qualcomm Download mode (QDL mode) by running the following command on the host computer:
+3. Verify if the device is in EDL mode:

    .. container:: nohighlight